New to Woodside? so are we!

-Nope.
-Woodside has been around since the 1830s (before the 1960s, known as First Baptist Church), and expects to be around another century.
+That's because a lot of people think of "churches" as "buildings."
+Woodside congregation, the people, has been around since the 1830s (before the 1960s, we were known as First Baptist Church), and expects to be around another century.
 It is true, however, that we've decided to sell our building and move to a smaller place -- a way for us to be more engaged in the community, and less tied up with building care.
-We don't know exactly when this will happen, but we'll do our best to make a big splash when the moment comes, so you don't miss any important news.
-Meanwhile, we are right here at 1509 E Court Street, and we'll look forward to welcoming you.
+For now, we're landing at 727 East Street, and will keep looking for our next permanent home.

 Will I be welcome?

 Oh yeah.
 You can read it in our statement of belief.
 We welcome everybody!
 No exceptions.
 Woodside is enriched by our diversity.
 Our community includes white and black; straight, gay and trans; old and young; families, couples and singles; folks from a variety of religious backgrounds -- or none at all.
 Whoever you are, whatever your story, you're welcome here!

 We won’t single you out or make you stand or bring you a boutonniere or Woodside pencil as a special gift.
 (However, we have pencils if you want one.)

 We think so.
 You’ll be greeted by an usher who will give you a worship bulletin.
 Everything you need is right there.

 Part of welcoming everyone means including everyone.
 Worship often includes holy communion, a meal of community, of remembrance, of renewal and grace.
 We invite everyone to join in without requirement of any particular theological understanding.
 The bread is gluten- and nut-free; the wine is alcohol-free; the meal is free.
 Practically nothing in there at all, we say, except the power of God to make us new.